IDPP Celebrates Inaugural CIDP Convocation Ceremony and New Student Cohort

 The Second Annual Advisory Board Meeting welcomed members of both the IDPP Advisory Board and Executive Committee, which include representatives from each IDPP university and outreach partner organization.
 The meeting provided an opportunity for the IDPP to welcome and introduce several new universities to its global network, including State Islamic University Sunan Kalijaga; Universitas Gadjah Mada; Hanoi School of Public Health; and the Graduate Academy of Social Sciences/Vietnam Academy of Social Sciences.
 Meeting participants also discussed new strategic plans regarding the future of the IDPP.

 10 August marked the start of the second annual CIDP residency for the new incoming cohort.
 Students flew into Bangkok from Vietnam, Indonesia, Cambodia, Malaysia, Singapore, the Philippines, Nigeria, Ghana, and the United States.
-An international faculty has began to introduce this diverse group of students to the pedagogy and cyberinfrastructure tools used to facilitate the program.
-Faculty chats will focus on ASEAN affairs, U.S. academic culture, cross-cultural communication, research methods, and the U.N.
+An international faculty introduced this diverse group of students to the pedagogy and cyberinfrastructure tools used to facilitate the program.
+Faculty chats focused on ASEAN affairs, U.S. academic culture, cross-cultural communication, research methods, and the U.N.
 Convention on the Rights of Persons with Disabilities.

-Students also have the opportunity to meet with disability and public policy-focused international organizations, including the United Nations Economic and Social Commission for the Asia-Pacific (UNESCAP) and AGENDA: the General Election Network for Disability Access.
-Students are also enjoying Thai culture through tours of famous sights, cuisine, cultural shows, and museums.
+Students also had the opportunity to meet with disability and public policy-focused international organizations, including the United Nations Economic and Social Commission for the Asia-Pacific (UNESCAP) and AGENDA: the General Election Network for Disability Access.
+Students also enjoyed Thai culture through cultural site visits and cuisine.
 On 12 August, students began the first of a series of workshops on an overview of technology and cyberinfrastructure.

 To follow incoming CIDP students throughout the 2012 residency, follow @aseanidpp and use #CIDP and #IDPPResidency.
 To access a recap of the inaugural CIDP convocation ceremony, follow @aseanidpp and search #2012CIDPgrad.